axibase/atsd/tutorials/getting-started.md

 ![](./resources/entity-search.png)

-Open the entity editor which allows you to describe entities using custom tags that are specific for the given domain (industry).
+Open the **Entity Editor** which allows you to describe entities using custom tags that are specific for the given domain (industry).

 Set **Label** to `BR-1905`, time zone to `US/Pacific` and set some custom tags: